 IMPORTANT: To make sure the 1099-MISC is correct, retirees should obtain their Pass Travel Report online by clicking the blue "Pass Travel Report” box on the FlyingTogether>Travel page.
-Input the date range November 1, 2015 to October 31, 2016.
+For 2016 info, input the date range November 1, 2015 to October 31, 2016.
 Use the tiny arrows at the top of the report to view multiple pages.
 Click the small symbol at the top of the page to download a copy of the report in the format you desire (pdf, etc.).
-You will see which of your pass riders flew, where and when.
+You will see where each of your pass riders flew by dates.

 Adding up all the "Pass Tax Value" amounts on the left side of the Pass Travel Report should equal the amount on your 1099.
 If they don't match, read on...